-Persians and Hazaras and Uzbeks and other non-Pashtuns were never and will never be Afghan.
+Persians, Uzbeks, Turkmens and other non-Pashtuns were never and will never be Afghan.
 When the literal term of a word obviously means something you are not and you don’t even speak the language of an Afghan (supposedly Pashto) then why call yourself one?
 The three decades of civil war in Afghanistan caused state failure, linguistic conflict and the ethnicisation of politics.
 After the fall of the Taliban regime in 2001, Afghanistan experienced new patterns of ethnicisation, discrimination and violence.
 The brutal rule of the Taliban from 1996 to 2001 scattered the ethnically embroiled mosaic of the country, undermined the ethnic balance and divided the nation into small pieces.
 There are those non-Pashtuns who don’t wish to go over or remember past events/bad memories—they want to take the easy way out and just start fresh.

-Living with Pashtuns did not work in the past and so it won’t work for the future.
+Living with Pashtuns did not work in the past and so it won’t work in the future.
 After all, one can not and should not try living a normal life with cancer—you have to get rid of the cancer or it will destroy you from the inside out.
 Whether it’s slowly and secretly or fast and outwardly there are only two ways out and they are by cutting it off or letting it kill you.
 Separation of the country shouldn’t be seen as a failure of the country but rather as an improvement and a solid and proper change.
 When we factor in all the information—dangerous and ineffective Pashtun rule, misrepresentative country name, forced Pashto assimilation—the only solution can be to separate.